webelcomau/EJBvsCDIvsJSF/README.md

 This mini test web app also investigates when or whether @PreDestroy methods are called and whether garbage collection succeeds for various forms of JavaServer Faces (JSF) "backing beans" (@RequestScoped,  @ViewScoped, and @SessionScoped), which concern is inextricably linked with the lifecycle of any session beans used by the backing beans, and how they are injected (via @EJB or via CDI @Inject).

-(See also this separate JSF-only test project https://github.com/webelcomau/JSFviewScopedNav, which was spawned and extended to include examination of the lifecycle of EJB session beans under @Inject vs @EJB.)
+*(See also this separate JSF-only test project https://github.com/webelcomau/JSFviewScopedNav, which was spawned and extended to include examination of the lifecycle of EJB session beans under @Inject vs @EJB.)*

-This **NetBeans IDE 8.2** project may be deployed to the bundled Glassfish 4.1.1 web app server (or to an additionally installed Payara41 web app server).
+This **NetBeans IDE 8.2** project may be deployed to the bundled GlassFish 4.1.1 web app server (or to an additionally installed Payara41 web app server, or newer GlassFish).
 Download from:

 - http://www.netbeans.org (required)
 - http://www.payara.fish (optional)
+- Also runs with [the latest GlassFish5](https://javaee.github.io/glassfish/download) (although the NetBeans 8.2 Profiler seems to struggle with it).

-You may have to set your own web application server under `Properties > Run`.
+You may set your own web application server under `Properties > Run`.

 ### Background to @CDI vs @Inject for session beans